tohagan-tmr/cleanpass/README.md

 ## Disclaimer

 It is solely your responsibility to confirm the validity and correctness of this information.
 This is not intended as an endorsement of any software or information references.
-Note also the [MIT license](LICENSE) terms
+Note also the [MIT license](LICENSE) terms.